IdoSagiv/webdata/README.md

 ## Technologies

-The project is entirely written in Java and was devoloped and tested on Windows and Linux OS.
+The project is written in Java and was devoloped and tested on Windows and Linux OS.

 ## Overview